Understanding 4 types of property surveys

 It was not cheap at $480, but, because it didn’t include a plat or map, it was less than a Boundary Survey would have cost.
 And I’m very glad I did it.
 It turns out that the back run of the old fence was more than three feet inside my property line.
 By locating the new fence closer to the actual property line, I was able to enlarge my yard by three feet.

-- DC’s Newly Enacted First-Time Homebuyers Recordation Tax Reduction
+- D.C.
+First-Time Homebuyer Recordation Tax Reduction

 - Let Super Be the Superintendent of Your Home